 Is subject to call in?: Yes

-Arising from a report of the Group Manager for Public Health and Regulatory Services, the Homes Policy Development Group had recommended that:
+Arising from a *report of the Group Manager for Public Health and Regulatory Services, the Homes Policy Development Group had made the following recommendations:

-RESOLVED that the recommendations of the Policy Development Group be approved.
+RESOLVED that the recommendation of the Policy Development Group be approved.

 Note: *Report previously circulated, copy attached to minutes.

 Report author: Claire Fry

 Publication date: 03/11/2020